-Do Ants Poop? | Facts and Myths Explored
+Do Ants Poop | Facts and Myths Explored

 Ants are social insects, and each colony has a task that is distributed among various types of ants.
 All other female ants are responsible for feeding the larvae, removing trash from the colony, gathering food supplies, and defending the nest.
 To reproduce, male ants exclusively interact with the queen.
-But do ants poop?

-Do ants poop?
+But, do ants poop?
 Yes, they will create waste as an outcome of their food consumption every time they consume it.
 Therefore, they will have to defecate in order to release the toxic waste that has been collected inside of them.

 What Does Ant Poop Look Like?